SlimShady747/tbgen/README.md

 Note you have to provide a few things in the template such as the syntax between the UUT instance and its arguments.
 DUMP, and RESET need to be inside initial blocks.
 I did change the CLOCK text to use an always block so it would stand alone so that's different from the original code.
+Another change from the original is that reg variables now initialize to zero when declared.

 The file template.v shows an example custom template